New bounds and constructions for constant weighted $X$-codes: -even-free triple packings and -codes with higher error tolerance

 \begin{theorem}\cite{TF2018} For sufficiently large $m$, there exists an $(m,c'\cdot m^{1.8},1,2)$ $X$-code of constant weight $3$ that is also an $(m,c'\cdot m^{1.8},3,1)$ $X$-code and an $(m,c'\cdot m^{1.8},6,0)$ $X$-code, where $c'=\frac{5}{36}(\frac{1}{72})^{\frac{1}{5}}$. \end{theorem}

-Inspired by a new probabilistic hypergraph independent set approach introduced by Ferber et al. \cite{FMS2018}, we prove the following theorem, which improves the order of magnitude of the lower bound in Theorem \ref{xcwithhet} by a factor of $({\log m})^{\frac{1}{5}}$.
+Inspired by the probabilistic hypergraph independent set approach introduced by Duke et al. \cite{DLR1995}, we prove the following theorem, which improves the order of magnitude of the lower bound in Theorem \ref{xcwithhet} by a factor of $({\log m})^{\frac{1}{5}}$.

 \begin{theorem} For sufficiently large $m$, there exists an $(m,c_0\cdot m^{\frac{9}{5}}(\log m)^{\frac{1}{5}},1,2)$ $X$-code of constant weight $3$ that is also an $(m,c_0\cdot m^{\frac{9}{5}}(\log m)^{\frac{1}{5}},3,1)$ $X$-code and an $(m,c_0\cdot m^{\frac{9}{5}}(\log m)^{\frac{1}{5}},6,0)$ $X$-code, where $c_0>0$ is an absolute constant. \end{theorem}